-There was a proposal that 50 per cent of the expenditure for setting up special courts against economic offenders would be borne by the Central
+There was a proposal that 50 per cent of the expenditure for setting up special courts against economic offenders would be borne by the Central Government.

-Government.
 What has happened to that proposal?
-How many States have taken it up and how much more boost is to be given for setting up special courts to deal with economic offen This is very necessary. ders.
-Now. this public distribution system cannot succeed unless we have control over supplies.
+How many States have taken it up and how much more boost is to be given for setting up special courts to deal with economic offenders.
+This is very necessary.
+Now, this public distribution system cannot succeed unless we have control over supplies.
 And it cannot succeed unless we have supplies.
-Take the case of edible where there is oils а one million tonnes shortage of in production and we are importing it a cost of 550 crores of at rupees.
-Therefore, the Civil Supplies Minister this up and see that can take the Agricultural Department, the Plan ning Commission and other concern ed Ministries formulate proper plans and make the necessary allocations so that one million ton of shortage of edible oil which we have to import prices from abroad at high and we import inflation along with it, is abolished.
+Take the case of edible oils where there is a shortage of one million tonnes in production and we are importing it at a cost of 550 crores of rupees.
+Therefore, the Civil Supplies Minister can take this up and see that the Agricultural Department, the Planning Commission and other concerned Ministries formulate proper plans and make the necessary allocations so that one million ton of shortage of edible oil which we have to import from abroad at high prices and we import inflation along with it, is abolished.
 In order to deal with inflation and to have a Public Distribution System, we have to increase the supplies.
 What is happening in the Public Distribution System?
 We have to expand the commodities that we distribute.
 The exercise books have to be given.
 They are not available.
-We are importing one hundred crore of rupees worth of paper from abroad, although our paper industries utilise only 77 per cent °f their capacity.
-That is another area where the Civil Supplies Department can see as to why there should be shortfall in production of essential commodities like edible oils, sugar,' paper necessary for exercise books and cheap cloth.
+We are importing one hundred crore of rupees worth of paper from abroad. although our paper industries utilise only 77 per cent of their capacity.
+That is another area where the Civil Supplies Department can see as to why there should be shortfall in production of essential commodities like edible oils, sugar, paper necessary for exercise books and cheap cloth.
 The Supplies